isomerpages/moh-agewellsg/pages/Living Environment.md

 ![](/images/seniorfriendly%20(2).jpg)

 We will upgrade our housing estates to include senior-friendly features, such as therapeutic gardens and fitness trails, barrier-free access ramps and rest points along linkways, and dementia-friendly features to improve wayfinding.
-We will start with towns with more seniors such as Ang Mo Kio, Bukit Merah.
+We will start with towns with more seniors such as Ang Mo Kio and Bukit Merah.

 ##### Senior-friendly streets #####